Menu Close

 If as in Example 1, the man comes home but his wife ignores her husband’s stare and posturing.
 The man relents and puts on a look of vulnerability.
 He would then start a soft appeal,

-If the wife still ignores him, he would ask further,
+If the wife still ignores him, he would further ask,

 Obẹnẹ soon evolved into a day-to-day mechanism for couples to know where they each stood in their relationship.
-The act of Obẹnẹ is only possible or wholesome when all is well on the connubial front.
+The act of Obẹnẹ is only possible or wholesome when all is well in the house.
 The refusal to partake in Obẹnẹ is a reliable opportunity to resolve anger, resentment, grudges, boundary violations, waning interest, broken promises, failing expectations, lack of appreciation and the like.
-Truly, Obẹnẹ could not resolve all relationship qualms but most were solved that way.
+Truly, Obẹnẹ did not resolve all relationship qualms but most were settle that way.

-To practice Obẹnẹ without misunderstandings which could result in serious offense taking, quarrels, malice and violence, practitioners had certain virtues they must adopt; understanding, fairness, patience, tolerance, and self-control.
-Obẹnẹ had a rational side to it behind the drama despite the necessary sensitivity it requires.
+To practice Obẹnẹ without misunderstandings which could result in serious offense taking, quarrels, malice and violence, practitioners had certain virtues to adopt; understanding, fairness, patience, tolerance, and self-control.
+Obẹnẹ had a rational side to it behind the drama despite the sensitivity it requires.

 The History

 There is a historical reason for the evolution of Obẹnẹ into a rough game or rough play.
-Urhobos were migrating from Benin and perhaps elsewhere under unfriendly or trying circumstances.
+Urhobos were migrating from Benin centuries ago and perhaps elsewhere under unfriendly or trying circumstances.
 Imagine getting to Orogun, Kokori, Oghara, Agbarha, Mereje, Igun, Uhwerun, Otokutu or Usiefurun, many centuries ago.
-The bush, the animals of the bush and first comers to habitable patches of land were just as deadly as each other.
-Hurriedly built temporary shacks would leak rain or suffer floods, and flaws in the structure sometimes let insects and reptiles in.
+The thick tropical bush, the animals of the bush and the first comers to habitable patches of land were just as deadly as each other.
+Often they temporary shacks they built would leak rain or suffer floods, and flaws in the structure sometimes let in insects and reptiles.
 You had to be alert day and night.
 Settling in virgin lands were a deadly challenge to overcome.

-Nevertheless, Ehware. sex, is one of the seven characteristics of living things.
+Nevertheless, ehware, sex, is one of the seven characteristics of living things.
 It is human to be sexual.
 People do not run away from it because they cannot.
 So, what did our forefathers and foremothers do to survive.?
-There was no peace or comfort to play love but “go ye and multiply” had to continue.
+Well, when there was no peace or comfort to play love in but “go ye and multiply” had to continue.

-Such migration from settled conditions to unknown and uncertain circumstances was a source of unending insecurity.
+Remember, such migration from settled conditions to unknown and uncertain circumstances was a source of unending insecurity.
 Will we see food to eat tomorrow?
-When we still live here tomorrow?
+Will we still live here tomorrow?
 Will more lions come out of the bush to hunt us?
 The snakes here, can we survive them?
 How do we kill these mosquitoes that are bigger than cockroaches?
 These were the questions on the minds of the Urhobo migrants daily.

 Fringe Benefits

 Obẹnẹ is foreplay in prep for sex.
-Obẹnẹ sine well ensures that all the necessary sex centres in the brain are well-activated and all the necessary neurotransmitters for action swim around the brain and body in sufficient quantities.
-Gbogborogbo, stiffness, and pleplepro, wetness.
+Obẹnẹ done well ensures that all the necessary sex centres in the brain are well-activated and all the necessary neurotransmitters for action swim around the brain and body in sufficient quantities.
+Gbogborogbo, stiffness, and pleplepro, wetness, thus ensue.
 That is without a single touch.
 Full on hands-free sexual stimulation.
 The Urhobos back then did not need a modern day expert to tell them sex is a thing of the mind.

 Today people read books about sexual stimulation.
 A man would explore a woman’s A-Spot, P-Spot, C-Spot, U-Spot and G-Spot to stimulate her, if he is lucky or knows what he is doing.
 Bianimikaley!
-The search for “Weak Points” other erogenous spots on a female that weakens her resistance is a dedication of some men.
+The search for “Weak Points” other erogenous spots on a female that weakens her resistance is a science for some men.
 Mi weakeni rọye!
 Some even look for weak points between the toes or on top of the scalp.
-More grease to their elbows.
+Goodluck to them.
 In contrast, erogenous spots / parts are incidental in Obẹnẹ, making hotter what is already hot.

 We continue in Part 2.